ashwinvis/phd-thesis/chapter_00_4_results.md

 # Research highlights

+![Spectral energy budget from a toy model simulation with two different forcing schemes](./paper_03_toy_model/fig5-eps-converted-to.pdf){#fig:flux_decomp}

 @Fig:flux_decomp is an example which shows a normal mode decomposition of the spectral energy fluxes.
 The figure is plotted from two toy model simulations with different forcing schemes.
-In both cases, all energy which is injected at
+In both cases, all energy which is injected at the forcing wavenumber
 $k_f$ is transferred to smaller scales, and the normalised total energy flux (black curve) is equal to unity in a broad range of wavenumbers.
 The plot to the left is from a run were we force in wave modes alone.
 As a result, the flux